rzkamalia/gc-mle-certification-prep/README.md

     **Cluestered tables**: is another optimization we can use with BigQuery.
 It is data sorted based on values in one or more columns.
 It can improve performance of aggregate of aggregate queries.
 It also can reduce scanning when cluster columns used in WHERE clause.

 + Dataflow and Dataproc: is designed for batch processing of large datasets.
-    + Dataflow > horizontally scalable, managed service, and supports windowing operations.
+    + **Dataflow** > horizontally scalable, managed service, and supports windowing operations.
 Windowing operations especially important when we working with streaming data and time series data.
-    + Dataproc > managed Spark and Hadoop service.
+    + **Dataproc** > managed Spark and Hadoop service.
 Dataproc often used for ETL and ELT.
 When we use Dataproc, we often create ephemeral clusters.
 Epheremal clusters means we start cluster when we need we run a job and then we shutdown the cluster.

-Virtual machines:
+**Virtual machines**:
 + Compute engine > we can configure virtual machine.
 + Managed instance groups allow us to work with multiple identical virtual machines.
 + Containers > Cloud Run and Kubernetes Engine.
-    + Cloud Run:
+    + **Cloud Run**:
         + We can run containers in two modes, service and batch.
 Service mode for a machine learning algorithn that provides predictions.
 A containers always available, waiting us to call the API.
 Meanwhile, batch mode useful for thins like ETL.
         + Use for mircoservices and endpoints.
         + Use when minimizing administration is a priority.
-    + Kubernetes Engine:
+    + **Kubernetes Engine**:
         + Large scale container deployments.
         + We have control over cluster.

 GPUs and TPUs: GPUs is for higher precision than TPUs.

-The courses also cover basic data preparation for machine learning and building machine learning models.
-I skip these parts because they are not relevant to me.

-Training machine learning:
+**Training machine learning**:
 + Hyperparameter tuning: please remember that hyperparameters are not learned!
 "Tune" means finding which combinations are the best.
 Methods that we can use include Grid Search, Random Search, and Bayesian Search.
 Bayesian Search is sequential model-based optimization.
 It use previous iteration to improve current iteration.
 + Unit tests: tests that run automatically in the CI/CD pipeline to prevent deploying an broken model.
 For example, feature engineering functionality, encoding inputs, custom modules, and output types.
-+ Distributed training: training a model across multiple nodes in a cluster.
++ **Distributed training**: training a model across multiple nodes in a cluster.
     + Available in VertexAI
     + Need to use a framework that supports distributed training, like TensorFlow.
     + Role of nodes in distributed training: